microsoft/pxt-ev3/docs/getting-started/use.md

 [![EV3 Driving Base](/static/lessons/common/ev3-driving-base.jpg)](https://le-www-live-s.legocdn.com/sc/media/lessons/mindstorms-ev3/building-instructions/ev3-rem-driving-base-79bebfc16bd491186ea9c9069842155e.pdf)

+### ~hint

+If clicking the above image doesn't open the instructions, right-click on the image and choose "Save link as..." to download the PDF.

+### ~

 ## Make It Move

 **Code it:** Create a program that makes the Driving Base move forward and stop at the finish line, which is ``1`` meter away.